ariebovenberg/slotscheck/docs/advanced.rst

      rev: v0.6.0
      hooks:
      - id: slotscheck
-       exclude: "^$"  # add files you don't want slotscheck to import
+       # Add files you don't want slotscheck to import.
+       # For example, "^(?!src/)" ensures slotscheck will only run on
+       # files in the "src" directory.
+       exclude: "^$"

 Namespace packages
 ------------------